gcuddy/margins/apps/web/blog/2024-03-26-margins-alpha-01.md

 We're excited to announce the first alpha release of Margins!

-Margins is a new kind of note-taking app that helps you focus on what matters most.
-It's designed to be simple, fast, and easy to use.
+Margins is a new kind of read-later note-taknig app that helps you keep track of all the information in your life.
+It's designed to be simple, fast, powerful, and friendly.

+## Features

+- **Library**: Keep all your notes in one place.
+- **Subscriptions**: Follow your favorite authors and publications.